 HISTORY OF OKTOBERFEST

 Why is the famous German beer festival held in September if it’s called Oktoberfest?
-Officially, the beer festival starts the third Saturday in September through early October for 16 to 18 days.
+Officially, the beer festival starts on the third Saturday in September and lasts 16 to 18 days through early October.

-The first Oktoberfest was held in 1810 to celebrate the royal wedding in Munich — the capital of the old kingdom of Bavaria — between Ludwig, the Bavarian Crown Price and Therese von Sachsen-Hildburghausen, princess of Saxe-Altenburg.
-The celebration began October 12 and lasted until October 17.
-In subsequent years the festivities were repeated, lengthened, and moved to September when the weather was better.
+The first Oktoberfest was held in 1810 to celebrate the royal wedding in Munich — the capital of the old kingdom of Bavaria — between Ludwig, the Bavarian Crown Prince, and Therese von Sachsen-Hildburghausen, princess of Saxe-Altenburg.
+The celebration began on October 12 and lasted until October 17.
+In subsequent years, the festivities were repeated, lengthened, and moved to September when the weather was better.

-This year is the 184th Oktoberfest and lasts from September 16 to October 3 in Munich.
-It’s been going on for over two centuries and has only been interrupted 24 times by cholera epidemics and wars.
-Typically over six million people visit Munich each year and come to one of the 16 beer tents, which hold about 119,000 people total at a time.
+It’s been going on for over two centuries and has only been interrupted 24 times previously by cholera epidemics and wars.
+The Coronavirus lockdowns of 2020 and 2021 marked the 25th and 26th interruptions.
+Typically, over six million people visit Munich each year and come to one of the 16 beer tents, which hold about 119,000 people at a time.

-Recently 7.7 million liters of beer were served.
-If you were to lay down all the beer drinkers in Munich end-to-end they’d sleep better afterward.
-All over the world where there are German immigrants, Oktoberfest is celebrated.
-Large celebrations occur in Canada, Brazil, Cincinnati, and even Denver where we see half a million gather in the Mile High City.
+Recently, 7.7 million liters of beer were served.
+If you were to lay down all the beer drinkers in Munich end-to-end, they’d sleep better afterward.
+All over the world, where there are German immigrants, Oktoberfest is celebrated.
+Large celebrations routinely occur in Canada, Brazil, Cincinnati, and even Denver, where we see half a million gather in the Mile High City.

 Bill Petro, your friendly neighborhood historian